Three Types of Net Promoter Scores

 Competitive benchmarking eliminates the responder bias that’s likely to crop up when you survey only your own customers.
 In your own surveys, people who don’t like doing business with you may decide that it isn't worth their time to participate.
 With a third party doing the asking, you’re equally likely to hear from everyone on the love-you/hate-you spectrum.

 Competitive benchmarking also eliminates the built-in difficulty of comparing absolute Net Promoter Scores from one geographical region with another.
-Say your operations in Asia score lower on the Net Promoter zero-to-10 scale than your other operations.
-A third-party survey will help you establish your performance relative to other companies operating in the same market, eliminating the worry about whether Asian customers are less likely to hand out 9s and 10s than customers in other regions.
+Say your operations in Asia score lower on the Net Promoter zero-to-ten scale than your other operations.
+A third-party survey will help you establish your performance relative to other companies operating in the same market, eliminating the worry about whether Asian customers are less likely to hand out nines and tens than customers in other regions.
 When you look at your performance relative to competitors in the same market, cultural bias becomes irrelevant.
-Learn more about key issues in benchmark design.